thang1314/SmartDesk_RaspberryPi/README.md

 sudo apt update
 sudo apt upgrade
 ```
-Make sure the SPI, I2C interface and camera are enabled on your Raspberry Pi.
+Make sure the SPI, I2C interface, and camera are enabled on your Raspberry Pi.
 Remember to install the necessary libraries by running the following commands in your terminal if you haven't already done so:
 ### python3-dev, python-pip and  git packages
 ```